 If the total of your pensions and earnings is less than £167.25 per week (for single people) or £255.25 (for couples), you may also be eligible for Pension Credit.

-Leaseholder and Shared Owner residents who may have a mortgage are encouraged to contact their Mortgage provider in the first instance who are offering 3-month mortgage holidays to assist them at this difficult time.
+Leaseholder and Shared Owner residents who may have a mortgage are encouraged to contact their mortgage provider in the first instance to assist them at this difficult time.
+Mortgae payment holidays have been extended until the 31 March 2021 for those who are struggling to pay their mortage due to the coronavirus.